 9. Van Vliet Lake Conservation Area

-Our most recent conservation project is an outright donation of a 2.4-acre parcel with 377 feet of natural shoreline on Van Vliet Lake in northern Vilas County.
-The deed for the land donation from owner Paulette Cary was recorded on December 28, 2017.
+In December of 2017 a 2.4-acre parcel with 377 feet of natural shoreline on Van Vliet Lake in northern Vilas County was donated by Paulette Cary.

-This small parcel is adjacent to another parcel donated previously to the Last Wilderness Conservation Association with an additional 345 feet of frontage.
-The total conservation property therefore protects over 700 feet of valuable lake shoreline.
+This small parcel adjoins another conservation parcel with 345 feet of frontage that was originally donated by Paulette Cary to the Last Wilderness Conservation Association.
+Since then, the Last Wilderness Conservation Association has transferred the parcel to NWLT.
+The total conservation property therefore protects over 700 feet of valuable Van Vliet Lake shoreline.

 In addition, the property is contiguous with the Van Vliet Hemlocks State Natural Area and provides a valuable habitat buffer for this unique site.
 A nature trail for the Van Vliet Hemlocks State Natural Area is just across West Van Vliet Road from the new conservation property.
 Click here to download a 2015 aerial map of the Van Vliet Lake Conservation Area.